A Gallon of Scallops

 I think Coco and Sissy are their weird aunties.

 They're both literally older than my children and dramatically older in dog years.
+Yeah, I certainly appreciate why,

 in Gene's case, though,

-if you have raised a dog from a relatively young age that you feel
+dog from a relatively young age, that you feel

-a paternal or maternal instinct towards, then you would think of it as your child to some degree.
+a paternal or maternal instinct towards then that you would think of it as your child to some degree.
+But it is a little, it's a little intimate, just for me.

 It's just weirds.

+It's one of my little weirdsies.
 It weirds me out a little bit.

-John, I have to admit here that while I just claim that I would typically refer to myself as the dog's owner, and certainly that is true were I calling, for example, the TLC Pet Medical Center in Pasadena, where my dogs receive veterinary care.
+John, I have to admit here that while I just claim that I would typically refer to myself as the dog's owner, and certainly that is true were I calling,

-I'm thinking back to earlier this morning when I let the dogs out the front door so they could go sniff around the front yard, and my wife was coming in at the same time through our front gate.
+I'm thinking back to earlier this morning when I let the dogs out the front door so they could go sniff around the front yard and my wife was coming in at the same time through our front gate.

 And I greeted her, said hello, then looked at our dogs and said, did you know dogs is a type of baby?